 Susan Mitchell (nee Thomas) was born in South Wales, lived in Scotland for twenty years and immigrated to Canada with her husband and two boys in December of 1991.
 Her husband John joined the staff at Teen Challenge Farm, and Susan volunteered in the sponsorship and development office while completing studies as a Registered Nurse.
 Her career in health care involved leadership positions in community nursing in the area of palliative care, and as part of a team in the surgical suite.

-Susan further developed her interest in donor development and fundraising, transitioning into a second career with an international faith-based organization.
+Susan further developed her interest in donor development and fundraising, transitioning into a second career with Christ for all Nations, an international faith-based organization.
 This transition occurred after a time of deep loss when their youngest son Neil died tragically at the age of 21 years.
 Her faith journey which began in her teen years deepened during this time of grief and spiritual searching.
 As Director of Donor Management with the organization, Susan developed the Legacy and Bequest program, and built relationships with donors from across Canada, travelling with many of them to events in Ghana, Nigeria, and South Africa.
 Susan retired in 2018, is actively involved in Open Door Christian Fellowship, and Gateway Church London.
 In between volunteering with non-profits in the area of fundraising, she enjoys time with her grandchildren, her lifelong love of reading, and walking her West Highland White terrier, Maisie.